A Comprehensive Guide to Android Q

 After months of previews and teasing, Google has finally launched the final public beta of the latest version of its Android OS.
 Codenamed Android Q, the 10th edition of the Android operating system is certain to be an amazing milestone in its history.
 Like every Android version update, there are some amazing features to look forward to, some of which have been long-awaited.

-So, what are the new features that Google are bringing with Android Q?
+So, what are the new features that Google is bringing with Android Q?
 Take a look below!